Lemoncode/cypress-by-example/demos/02-selectors-introduction/readme.md

+# Selectors introduction

-## Let's intoduce a simple selector example.
+Let's intoduce a simple selector example.
 We're going to write a test to verify that our input accept text, lets start by typing a new test.

+> Update `e2e/cypress/e2e/login.cy.js`

 ```javascript
 describe("Login input", () => {